orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - Differences between function looking for variable(s) or not

-- Better way of thinking about one-way referenced structure
 - (Local) rewriting, Traversal (with superposed extremes as encoded directions?)
 - [ ] Better notion of functions (non-terminating; orbits) & variables (; replacing structures with others matching either in that structure (;rewrite) or variable replacement (; replace on inaccessible abstrzaction level ; ex. no nice mappings))